Sherry Armfield-Ballentine

 Receptionist/Intake Specialist

 Michelle Beard is a Receptionist/Intake Specialist in our Northeast office.
-Michelle is responsible for managing a busy phone system, answering inquiries, providing brief advice and information to the public, greeting visitors and administrative and organizational support.
+Michelle is responsible for managing a busy phone system, answering inquiries, providing brief advice and information to the public, greeting visitors, and providing administrative and organizational support.

 Executive Director

-Jane M. Brown has led University Legal Services (ULS) as its Executive Director since July 1993.
+Jane M. Brown has led ULS as its Executive Director since July 1993.
 Under her leadership, the organization has grown from a staff of nine supporting two programs to more than forty attorneys, housing counselors, social workers, advocates and other professionals supporting 14 programs.
 Under Jane’s leadership, ULS began to expand its housing counseling program, and also became the designated Protection and Advocacy agency for the District of Columbia, as designated by the Mayor.

 Before becoming Executive Director, Jane was a Supervising Attorney at ULS overseeing the housing counseling staff and representing tenants in Landlord and Tenant Court.
 She went on to represent tenants seeking homeownership through the tenant purchase process which provided tenants the opportunity to own their apartment buildings and convert them to cooperatives.
 She provided legal counsel in all phases of purchase, renovation of properties, and project financing.